RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 ![sso]({% image_path rhsso_web_catalog_noauth.png %})

 Let's integrate RH-SSO authentication to the presentation layer of the catalog service.
 First, clean up all authentication configuration that we have tested in the previous steps.
-Run the following script to clean up in CodeReady Workspace `Terminal`:
+Run the following script to clean up in CodeReady Workspaces `Terminal`:

 `/projects/cloud-native-workshop-v2m3-labs/istio/scripts/cleanup.sh userXX`